MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 3. Master of Dental Surgery (M.D.S.)

-The three-year MDS program offers a postgraduate degree in dentistry with an emphasis on advanced clinical skills and knowledge in a range of specialty fields.
+The three-year MDS programme offers a postgraduate degree in dentistry with an emphasis on advanced clinical skills and knowledge in a range of speciality fields.
 MDS course graduates frequently go on to work as specialised dentists in academic and private practices.
 Some of the M.D.S. specialisations are listed below.

 • Orthodontics